Car Insurance in Christchurch

 Western Suburbs

-Western suburbs including Fendalton, Merivale, Ilam, Burnside, and Bryndwr enjoy Christchurch's lowest insurance premiums, typically 5-10% below the city average.
+Western suburbs including Fendalton, Merivale, Ilam, Burnside, and Bryndwr typically enjoy lower insurance premiums than the Christchurch city average.
 These affluent areas feature low theft rates, high garage usage, and established communities with good security awareness.
-The presence of the University of Canterbury in Ilam doesn't significantly increase premiums despite student populations, as overall area characteristics remain favorable.
+The presence of the University of Canterbury in Ilam doesn't significantly increase premiums despite student populations, as overall area characteristics remain favourable.

 Central Christchurch